 What is Ransomware and how does it work?

 Ransomware is a form of malicious software that locks and encrypts the data of a device.
-A ransom is then demanded in exchange for restored access to the files and system.
+The victim is unable to access their files again until the ransom is paid.
 Initially, most attacks targeted individuals but as ransomware developed, larger entities like businesses became the main focus due to greater payoffs.
-In the event you fall victim to ransomware, the encryption that’s used would prevent you from accessing any of your documents, photos, financial information and more.
+In the event you fall victim to ransomware or social engineering, the encryption that’s used would prevent you from accessing any of your documents, photos, financial information and more.

 Ransomware in Recent Events

 Sometimes ransomware attacks are caused by faults in security software or a missed update, and sometimes their caused by an employee unintentionally clicking on a malicious link.
 Either way, they are damaging and can cost your organization heavy fines, downtime, and a loss of clients and their trust.
 A new report from McAfee shows that ransomware attacks, specifically file-locking malware, have more than doubled since 2018, with hackers modifying their methods for more lucrative payouts.

 In January of 2019 Travelex, a foreign currency exchange company discovered that they had experienced a Sodnokibi ransomware attack.
 Sodniokbi also known as REvil has the same format as ransomare-as-a-service (RaaS).
 Its multiple infection vectors include exploiting known security vulnerabilities and phishing campaigns.

 Sodinokibi encrypts a user’s files and can gain administrative access by exploiting a vulnerability in Oracle WebLogic (CVE-2019-2725).
 It also came to light due to a GandCrab ransomware campaign that occurred previously.

 This lead to a shutdown of key systems but an assurance that no client data was stolen..
 There were definitely repurcussions and frustrated customers.
 As of December 31, 2019 they had to begin processing trasactions manually, rather than through digital or online services.